jbeckhardt/url-miner/README.md

 ## Additional configurations
 There are two additional variables that can be configured:
-* max_domain_ength:  The maximum length of the string
+* max_domain_length:  The maximum length of the URL string (not including 'www' or '.com')
 * cycles = The number of output cycles

 ## Output Log